RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   openssl pkcs12 -export -out remote_machine.devicename.pfx -inkey devicename.key -in remote_machine.devicename.crt -certfile remote_machine.ca.crt
   ```

-- Now you can delete the file `devicename.key`.
+- Now you can delete the file `devicename.key`; when you need to renew the certificate you will need to start this process off again, generating a new private key for this user.

 - Send the user the `.pfx` file and, over a separate channel, let them know the password that goes with it; unlike the case where the user generated the private key, this file should be destroyed ASAP after installation (e.g. in all outgoing and incoming e-mails) as it is possible for someone to guess or brute-force the password and obtain the private key from it.